List of Animaniacs characters: The Goodfeathers

 The Goodfeathers are an Italian American trio of anthropomorphic pigeons: Squit (gray), Bobby (turquoise), and Pesto (lavender), who were voiced by Maurice LaMarche, John Mariano and Chick Vennera, influenced by Ray Liotta, Robert De Niro, and Joe Pesci's roles in Goodfellas.
+They always get into different situations.
+When Squit makes a comment about something, Pesto would aggressively inquire about it which would lead to Pesto beating up Squit.